-During the course of the Fiction Writing Challenge, which took the better part of October and November to complete, we were approached by Penguin Randon House about a possible collaboration project with one of their network Ezines called Signature: Making Well-Read Sense of The World.
+During the course of the Fiction Writing Challenge, which took the better part of October and November to complete, we were approached by Penguin Random House about a possible collaboration project with one of their websites, called Signature.

 They have recently published a downloadable writer’s guide titled: The 2017 Ultimate Writing Guide—”featuring essays from twenty-two seasoned authors to help writers of all stripes on their own, personal writing journeys,” (Signature’s Julianne Jones: Consumer Events, Apps, and Partnerships Assistant – Consumer Marketing Development, Penguin Random House)

 The result of our exchanges was to publish one of the guide’s essays: Alice Mattison’s advice “On Writing Climatic Moments” which we are thrilled to present to you in this post.
 For those tenacious, hungry writers that long for more, feel free to download the entire guide by following this link: Ultimate Writing Guide

 Two People and a Thing: On Writing Climactic Moments